Eric Holcomb

-Eric Holcomb (/ˈhoʊlkəm/ HOHL-kəm; born May 2, 1968) is an American politician who served as the 51st governor of Indiana, from 2017 to 2025.
+Eric Joseph Holcomb (/ˈhoʊlkəm/ HOHL-kəm; born May 2, 1968) is an American politician who served as the 51st governor of Indiana, from 2017 to 2025.
 A member of the Republican Party, he served from 2016 to 2017 as the 51st lieutenant governor of Indiana under Governor Mike Pence, who left the governorship in 2017 to become the vice president of the United States.
 Holcomb was nominated to fill the remainder of Lieutenant Governor Sue Ellspermann's term after she resigned on March 2, 2016, to become president of Ivy Tech Community College.
 He won the 2016 election for governor of Indiana over Democratic nominee John R. Gregg, and was reelected in 2020 over Democratic nominee Woody Myers and Libertarian nominee Donald Rainwater.

 Early life and education

 Holcomb was born in Indianapolis, Indiana.
 He graduated from Pike High School in Indianapolis, and in 1990 from Hanover College in Hanover, Indiana.
 At Hanover, he joined the fraternity Phi Gamma Delta and served as chapter president.
 Holcomb served in the United States Navy for six years, first at Naval Station Great Lakes and later in Florida and Portugal.
-He received an Honorary Doctorate of Humane Letters Degree from Trine University on October 5, 2018, an Honorary Doctorate of Laws from Anderson University on May 11, 2019, and an Honorary Doctorate of Humane Letters Degree from Rose-Hulman on May 30, 2020.
+He received an honorary Doctor of Humane Letters degree from Trine University on October 5, 2018, an honorary Doctor of Laws from Anderson University on May 11, 2019, and an honorary Doctor of Humane Letters degree from Rose-Hulman on May 30, 2020.